janus-idp/backstage-plugins/plugins/ocm/README.md

              # highlight-add-end
      ```

-     - If the `kubernetesPluginRef` is provided, then it will take precedence over the configurations in the ocm providers
+     - If the `kubernetesPluginRef` is provided, then it will take precedence over any other configuration for that OCM provider
      - Please ensure that `<cluster-name>` follows the same requirements as the `name` field in the OCM configuration.
      - Note: It is not necessary to have the kubernetes plugin installed, since only the kubernetes configuration is required if `kubernetesPluginRef` is used